-Students select projects during their application to the CDT.
+- Students select projects during their application to the CDT.
 To ensure only the best and brightest candidates are accepted the strongest candidates are invited to an interview day.
-During the interview day the candidates are assessed and interviewed by three panels and also have to meet certain eligibility requirements (see eligibility section).
+During the interview day the candidates are assessed and interviewed by three panels and also have to meet certain criteria.
 Through this process the CDT encourages and recruits the most capable students.

 By engaging with the CDT, industry can form stronger partnerships with our top-level researchers, clinicians and students.
 In addition the studentship will generate papers, conference presentations and posters.
 All these add to a company’s promotional material and are checked by both parties before dissemination.